parakardus/NaorisAuto/README.md

    ```
    npm install
    ```
-3. Create an accounts.json file in the root directory with the following format:
+3. Create an nano accounts.json file in the root directory with the following format:
    ```
    [
     {